superstarlifter/doc/docs/how_to/normalization.md

 <img src="../assets/normalization_3.png"  style="width:600px" class="border"></img>

-3. A new Normalization collection is created with a record for each uniqe value found in the normailzed field.
+3. A new Normalization collection is created with a record for each unique value found in the normalized field.

 <img src="../assets/normalization_4.png"  style="width:200px" class="border"></img>

-4. For each **Alias** value, change the matching **Name** value to your desired normailzed value.
+4. For each **Alias** value, change the matching **Name** value to your desired normalized value.

 <img src="../assets/normalization_5.png"  style="width:200px" class="border"></img>

-5. In your original collection any **Alias** values from your normailzed field will automatically be converted to the **Name** value.
+5. In your original collection any **Alias** values from your normalized field will automatically be converted to the **Name** value.

 <img src="../assets/normalization_6.png"  style="width:600px" class="border"></img>